Mar 172025

 Tree # 11

 This family posts section focuses on the families around the adjoining parishes of Drangan and Mullinahone.
-Fethard is discussed in a different page..
+Fethard is discussed in a different page.

-A John Head/Hayde was in Bannixtown in the 1830s and 1840s.
+According to the parish records, John Head/Hayde was in Bannixtown in the 1830s and 1840s.
 This village is nor far from Cloran and he may be another brother of Edmond and James.
 I have not found any trace of descendants of John.

 I have constructed tree # 11 on the assumption that Michael, Edmund, William and John are sons of Edm from Killusty.
 They may however be cousins rather than brothers but this information is not available.

-The parish records include the marriages of:
+The parish records also include the marriages of:

 • Anne Head of Killusty to Nicholas Power in 1816